Biography of Jeremy Bentham

 1776: Another major influence on his work was David Hume.
 This is reflected in “A Fragment on Government” where he states that the proper objective of all conduct and legislation is “the greatest happiness of the greatest number” (later to be termed Utilitarianism).

-1789: Bentham argued that pain and pleasure are “the sovereign masters of a man’s conduct” and man will always act with self-interest.
+1789: Bentham argues that pain and pleasure are “the sovereign masters of a man’s conduct” and man will always act with self-interest.
 Therefore sanctions, which were sufficiently painful, should be introduced to persuade the individual to subordinate his own happiness to that of the whole community.
 He used what he termed the Hedonic Calculus to estimate the overall effects of different actions.

 1792: He was always an avid traveller and was made an honorary Citizen of the New French Republic.